danbev/learning-quantum-computing/README.md

                0.5Ψ₁ + 0.5Ψ₂
 ```
 We want to normalize this equation so that the lenght of these vectors are 1,
-so that the quare roots of them become 1 which they currently are not.
+so that the quare roots of them become 1 (which they currently do not).
 We need
 to normalize these values which can be done by:
 ```
             ^